KiLOIG/catnip/README.md

 The point of this branch is to try to move towards a fairly-explicit set of goals for how catnip should be "shaped."

+### What is this not?

+A full rewrite of the lib.

+### What is this actually?

+Using the base that we already have to make a better lib.
+Never stop improving and all that.

+## TODO list

-Adapted list of stuff from the Discord conversation that I wanna try to get done:
+Adapted list of stuff from the one Discord conversation that I wanna try to get done:

 - Java 11+ only
 - Get rid of vert.x